The Danish Health Confederation

 The Negotiation Committee is the decision-making body of the Danish Health Confederation which consists of the chairmen of each organization.
 Grete Christensen is the chairman of the Danish Health Confederation.

 Futhermore, the Danish Health Confederation is part of a negotiation cooperation body at collective bargainings, called Forhandlingsfællesskabet, meaning Negotiation Community.
 Forhandlingsfællesskabet represents more than a half million employees in the public sector.
-This gives the Danish Health Community a powerful voice at collective bargainings and emphasizes both the value of collective bargaining and The Danish Model on collective bargaining.
+This gives the Danish Health Confederation a powerful voice at collective bargainings and emphasizes both the value of collective bargaining and The Danish Model on collective bargaining.

 The elleven member organizations of The Danish Health Confederation